-Designing a ‘child friendly’ home
+Designing a ‘child friendly’ home in Brisbane

 Over the years we’ve had many clients here at dion seminara architecture who suddenly had to come to the realization that the ‘pitter patter’ of little feet necessitates a completely new way of looking at home design.
 This realization is based on a simple but profound fact, to truly welcome a child into your life you will also need to create a welcoming environment for him/her.
 Doing this means more than simply including a dedicated ‘play space’ in your design (although doing so certainly wouldn’t hurt), it means that all design decisions will have to be made with the best interests of the children in mind (while not forgetting that adults will also occupy the same space!).